segmentio/smsk-kafka-local/README.md

 - jmxexporter (Build: sscaling/jmx-prometheus-exporter)

 ### NOTE:
-- apache-kafka reference can be used to incoporate more services as needed

-### NOTE:
 - apache-kafka reference can be used to incoporate more features as needed
 - Segement-kafka does not work with cruise-control because of older version (More testing is needed)